 Section 1

-What OpenClaw needs from a model
+What OpenClaw and other agents need from a model

 Section 2